Skip to Content

 Paper: 100lb Cover Stock

-Print: bleed all the way to the edge (no white edges)
+Print: bleed all the way to the edge (no white borders)

 Sides: single-sided